ramoslucas-lr/intelbras-bee/README.md

 # intelbras-bee

-intelbras-bee is a Python project for obtaining and updating ipv4 settings on Intelbras Access Points using [Intelbras Zeus API](https://izeus.docs.apiary.io/)
+intelbras-bee is a Python project for obtaining and updating ipv4 settings on Intelbras Access Points using [Intelbras Zeus API](https://izeus.docs.apiary.io/).
+It was developed as a sample application during my Engineering internship at [Intelbras](https://intelbras.com/en)

 ## Requirements